shukawam/kong-microservices-demo/README.md

 - **catalogue**: Manages product information (Node.js/Express).
 - **carts**: Manages shopping cart data (Node.js/Express).
 - **orders**: Manages order processing (Node.js/Express).
-- **users**: Manages user authentication and data (Node.js/Express).

 ### Intentional Failure for Service Mesh Demos

-For the purpose of demonstrating service mesh capabilities like retries and circuit breakers, the **catalogue** service has been intentionally designed to fail.
-It will return a `500 Internal Server Error` approximately 50% of the time when its `/catalogue` endpoint is called.
+For the purpose of demonstrating service mesh capabilities like retries and circuit breakers, the **orders** service has been intentionally designed to fail.
+It will return a `500 Internal Server Error` approximately 50% of the time when an order is placed.

 ## How to Use